 23. Visit Leeum museum

 The Leeum Museum houses traditional and contemporary works of Korean and international artists.
-The museum itself is just as fascinating as the works it houses, since its three buildings were designed by three renowned architects, Mario Botta, Jean Nouvel and Rem Koolhaas.
+The museum itself is just as fascinating as the works it houses since its three buildings were designed by three renowned architects, Mario Botta, Jean Nouvel, and Rem Koolhaas.

 24. The museum of modern and contemporary art

 One of our favorite museums!
 We go there regularly!
 If you want to get acquainted with contemporary Korean and international artists, this is definitely the place to go!
-We advise you to check the exhibitions that are taking place when you are there because you will really find all kind of styles.
+We advise you to check the exhibitions that are taking place when you are there because you will really find all kinds of styles.

-25. The national museum of Korea
+25. The National Museum of Korea

 The National Museum of Korea has many historical treasures that date back to prehistoric times.
-It is the largest museum in Korea and its numerous galleries allow visitors to chronologically approach the specifics of Korean art according to the cultural, economic, warlike and religious influences of the different countries with which Korea has interacted.
+It is the largest museum in Korea and its numerous galleries allow visitors to chronologically approach the specifics of Korean art according to the cultural, economic, warlike, and religious influences of the different countries with which Korea has interacted.